 |Botanical Name||Juniperus scopulorum|

 |Common Name||Rocky Mountain Juniper, Red Cedar|

-The rocky mountain juniper prefers full sun but will take to part shade.
+The rocky mountain juniper prefers full sun but will take to partial shade.
 Like all junipers, it is pretty adaptable.

-The ideal soil for this tree is a loose, inorganic mix that is neutral.
+The ideal soil for this tree is a loose, inorganic mix of a neutral pH.
 Adding vermiculite, perlite or a pumice mixture is perfect if you are looking to amend your soil to give it texture to help your juniper.

-The tree does not require much watering and is very drought-tolerant.
-As mentioned, this plant is perfect for xeriscaping or other waterwise gardens.
+The tree does not require much watering and is very drought tolerant.
+This plant is perfect for xeriscaping or other waterwise gardens.

 Temperature and Humidity